newlocale - create or modify a locale object

 The category_mask argument specifies the locale categories to be set or modified.
-Values for category_mask shall be constructed by a bitwise-inclusive OR of the symbolic constants LC_CTYPE_MASK, LC_NUMERIC_MASK, LC_TIME_MASK , LC_COLLATE_MASK, LC_MONETARY_MASK, and LC_MESSAGES_MASK, or any of the other implementation-defined LC_*_MASK values defined in <locale.h>.
+Values for category_mask shall be constructed by a bitwise-inclusive OR of the symbolic constants LC_CTYPE_MASK, LC_NUMERIC_MASK, LC_TIME_MASK , LC_COLLATE_MASK, LC_MONETARY_MASK, and LC_MESSAGES_MASK, or any of the implementation-defined mask values defined in <locale.h>.

 For each category with the corresponding bit set in category_mask the data from the locale named by locale shall be used.
 In the case of modifying an existing locale object, the data from the locale named by locale shall replace the existing data within the locale object.
 If a completely new locale object is created, the data for all sections not requested by category_mask shall be taken from the default locale.

 The following preset values of locale are defined for all settings of category_mask: